Inheritance of Properties of Spectra: Locally closed points of differential spectra

-The set of all maximal differential ideals of $A$ will be denoted by $\diffmax A$.
-This set is not necessarily very dense subset of differential spectrum (the definition see in~\cite[chapter~5, ex.~26]{AM}).
-Define the following subset in differential spectrum:
+We denote the set of maximal differential ideals of a ring $A$ by $\diffmax A$.
+As in the case of nondifferential rings, this set is not necessarily dense, all the less very dense, in $\diffspec A$ (see~\cite[Chap.~5, Exercise~26]{AM} for the definitions).Consider the subset in the differential spectrum defined by

-This is the set of all locally closed points of differential spectrum.
-It is a topological subspace in differential spectrum.
-The main aim is to show that this set plays the same role in the case of differentially finitely generated algebras over a differential field as the maximal spectrum plays in the case of finitely generated algebras over a field.
+This is the set of all locally closed points of the prime differential spectrum, which is a topological subspace of the differential spectrum.
+Our main objective is to show that such sets are a suitable substitute for differential spectra in the case of differentially finitely generated algebras over a field of characteristic zero, and they play a role similar to that played by maximal spectra in finitely generated algebras.